 Every year the groundskeepers of Wimbledon come under huge scrutiny from the millions of onlookers as the world’s elite tennis players participate in one of the best known annual sporting competitions.

-In preparation for the tournament, players from every corner of the universe train vigorously with dreams of being crowned a Wimbledon Champ.
-Whilst most of us get geared up to enjoy the fortnight of aces, backspins and forehands with some strawberries and cream, much more goes on behind the scenes than we realise.
+In preparation for the tournament, players from every corner of the universe train vigorously with dreams of being crowned Wimbledon Champ.
+While most of us get geared up to enjoy the fortnight of aces, backspins, and forehands with some strawberries and cream, much more goes on behind the scenes than we realise.

-As every groundskeeper knows preparation is key but the weather can still cause havoc.
-Over the past three years the groundskeeping team have really showed their worth at Wimbledon, battling 2016’s huge floods and the extreme heat of 2017 which has returned again this year.
+As every groundskeeper knows, preparation is key, but the weather can still cause havoc.
+Over the past three years, the groundskeeping team have really shown their worth at Wimbledon, battling 2016’s huge floods and the extreme heat of 2017, which has returned again this year.
 The ultimate battle for the team is keeping the grass alive and the surface playable.

 Grant Cantin drafts in the specialised scientific skills of the Sports Turf Research Institute (STRI) to guide his team on the exact requirements of each court during the tournament.
-The STRI carry out particular tests every single morning of the tournament on every single court.
-Testing include grass counts, chlorophyll tests, bounce tests, pace tests and moisture checks.
-The results are received by the groundskeeping team in the afternoon and the required treatments are carried out after play and possibly into the early hours of the morning, to ensure all 38 courts is playable.
+The STRI carries out particular tests on every single court every single morning of the tournament.
+Testing includes grass counts, chlorophyll tests, bounce tests, pace tests and moisture checks.
+The results are received by the groundskeeping team in the afternoon, and the required treatments are carried out after play and possibly into the early hours of the morning to ensure all 38 courts are playable.

 Other interesting things to note about Wimbledon we’ve found during our research

 - Each court gets the special same care and attention - Centre Court is no exception.

 - There are approximately 250 ball boys and girls.

 - Around 166,055 portions of Strawberries & Cream were served during 2-17 tournament.